I-83 East Shore Section 2

 Preliminary environmental information and a scoping field view were completed in 2017 as part of the National Environmental Policy Act (NEPA) process.
-The scoping field view included Federal Highway Administration staff, PennDOT staff, and PennDOT’s consultants from various disciplines and focused on highway, traffic, structures, environmental, hazardous waste, and cultural resources.
+The scoping field view included Federal Highway Administration (FHWA) staff, PennDOT staff, and PennDOT’s consultants from various disciplines and focused on highway, traffic, structures, environmental, hazardous waste, and cultural resources.
 The team discussed the location and potential impacts on resources, which resulted in FHWA making a recommendation of the type of environmental document/analysis, and the project team agreed on further studies to pursue in preliminary design.

 Environmental field investigations were conducted to identify resources such as streams, wetlands, public parks and other community resources, historic properties, archaeological resources, and potential waste sites throughout the project area.
 Noise monitoring was also conducted throughout the project area.
 Similar to traffic data, the noise monitoring data was used to model changes in predicted noise levels that assisted in identifying if noise walls will be considered.

 PennDOT held a public meeting in October 2018, to present the Recommended Preferred Alternative and obtain public input.
 Various stakeholder meetings have also been conducted and will continue throughout preliminary design and final design.

-PennDOT, in cooperation with the Federal Highway Administration prepared the Environmental Assessment (EA) and Draft Individual Section 4(f) Evaluation documents for the I-83 East Shore Section 2 (ESS2) Project.
+PennDOT, in cooperation with the FHWA prepared the Environmental Assessment (EA) and Draft Individual Section 4(f) Evaluation documents for the I-83 East Shore Section 2 (ESS2) project.
 A public comment period was held from Sunday, November 3 through Tuesday, December 17, 2019.
 As part of the review and comment period, the public was given the opportunity to provide formal testimony on the documents at a Public Hearing held on November 19, 2019.
-Although the comment period has concluded, the environmental documents are available to view with the following links.